-If an empath has been lied to -- they will know.
+If an empath has been lied to, they will know.
 And they will know why.
 They will know if the other person is trying to spare feelings; they will know if malice was involved.
 In other words, they will know the intent.
-You cannot lie in the face of an Empath and not be caught out.
-While they will not often be able to suss the specifics of what you’re hiding, they will know if you mean them well or not.
+You cannot lie in the face of an empath and not be caught.
+While they will sometimes be unable to suss the specifics of what you’re hiding, they will know if you mean them well or not.
 No exceptions.
-This is more than good intuition and this isn’t a hunch; this is knowing.
+This is more than good intuition, and this isn’t a hunch; this is knowing.

 5. Do you feel compelled to care for anyone in pain, no matter who they are and what they’ve done to you?

 6. Do people open up to you—even if you don’t want them to?

-Some Empaths are the new-agey peace-loving types who want to hold hands with everyone, but many just want to be alone because they have difficulty processing everything they absorb from other people.
-(This is usually because they have yet to realize their abilities and haven’t learned to deal with it yet.)
-For an Empath, however, putting on a grumpy face doesn't keep people they barely know from drawing near and seeking compassion and empathy from them.
-The ill, the suffering, the weak; they are all drawn to the unconditional understanding and compassion an Empath emits.
-And Empaths emit it whether they want to or not.
-That’s not to say Empaths can’t be mean and nasty people -- they surely can be.
-But those particular Empaths tend to be those with profound sensitivity who've broken down inside and have no other way of keeping other’s emotions at bay.
-Again, these are Empaths who don’t know of their abilities.
+Some empaths are the new-agey peace-loving types who want to hold hands with everyone, but many just want to be alone because they have difficulty processing everything they absorb from other people.
+(This is usually because they have yet to realize their abilities or haven’t learned how to handle them yet.)
+For an empath, however, even if they're careful not to show any emotion, people they barely know will draw near, seeking compassion and empathy.
+The ill, the suffering, the weak: They are all drawn to the unconditional understanding and compassion an empath emits.
+And empaths emit empathy whether they want to or not.
+That’s not to say that empaths can’t be mean and nasty people—they surely can be, but those particular empaths tend to be those who don’t understand and have no control over their abilities.